Backup

 See Frequently Asked Questions about Time Machine and Backup.

-Clone Your Drive to an External Drive
+4. Clone Your Mac Storage to an External Drive

 Besides using Time Machine and iCloud, backing up to an external drive is a good idea.
 External drives, either disk or SSD, are inexpensive (compared to the cost of your computer): occasionally, copy every file you care about to one.
 Use a utility like SuperDuper or Carbon Copy Cloner.
 Such a backup will be pretty safe if you then dismount the drive correctly, power it off, and put it away.
 (If you are really cautious, you could store the drive offsite.)